alexharri/website/posts/webgl-gradients.md

 [gradient_generator]: https://www.joshwcomeau.com/gradient-generator/

-Now that we've rendered a linear gradient onto a canvas element, there are two more things to figure out:
+Now that we've rendered a linear gradient onto a canvas element, there are three more things to figure out:

- 1. how to write the contents of the canvas to a texture, and
+ 1. how to write the contents of the canvas to a texture,
+ 2. how to pass the texture to the shader, and
- 2. how to read from the texture in the shader.
+ 3. how to read from the texture in the shader.

 ### Writing canvas contents to a texture